-File \rightarrow Open \rightarrow Computer \rightarrow Browse \rightarrow Select the Paired Samples t Test Data (Banyard et al. 2007 Paired Samples t Test Data JASP) file wherever it's saved on your computer.
+File → Open → Computer → Browse → Select the Paired Samples t Test Data (Banyard et al. 2007 Paired Samples t Test Data JASP) file wherever it's saved on your computer.

 One the data set is open in JASP, we will change the data labels for our group variable so that we can select for those just in the 1-Session Program group.
 Currently the group column has a 0, 1, or a 2 for each participant.
-We will need to change these labels so that 0 = 'control,' 1 = '1-Session Program,' and 2 = '3-Session Program.'
-To change the numerical data into our categorical labels, you will take your cursor and hover over the 'group' column.
+We will need to change these labels so that $0 = \text{'control,'}\ 1 = \text{'1-Session Program,'}\ \text{and } 2 = \text{'3-Session Program.'}\ \text{To change the numerical data into our categorical labels, you will take your cursor and hover over the 'group' column.
 When you see a note pop up saying, "click here to change labels" click on it.
 To change the labels, lick on the 0 under the Label column and type 'control'.
 Then click on the 1 under the Label column and type '1-Session Program'.
-After you have changed the labels, you can close the window by clicking on the X button.
+Then click on the 2 under the Label column and type '3-Session Program'.
+After you have changed the labels, you can close the window by clicking on the X button.$